Tutorials p5.strands: Introduction to Shaders

 Tip

-Part of the fun of WebGL is that you can write your own shaders, and it unlocks a lot of possibilities for creating which would be difficult to with the p2D renderer.
+Part of the fun of WebGL is that you can write your own shaders, and it unlocks a lot of possibilities for creating which would be difficult to achieve with p5’s default 2D renderer.
 They can also run a lot faster.
 In the next section, we will start the main part of the tutorial and learn how to use the new p5.js shading language.

 What is p5.strands?